NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 This proves the deity of Christ.

+# Psalms 45:6-7

+> 6 Your throne, O God, is forever and ever.
+The scepter of your kingdom is a scepter of uprightness; 7 you have loved righteousness and hated wickedness.
+Therefore God, your God, has anointed you with the oil of gladness beyond your companions;

+Here two distinct persons are called God.
+The psalmist is talking about what from the context appears to be a human kingly character, and calls him "God".
+He then goes on to talk about God being the God of this God.

+This shows the duality between God the Father and God the Son (the king).
+Both are called God.

 ## Psalms 68: 32-33

 > O kingdoms of the earth, sing to God; sing praises to the Lord, 33 to **him who rides in the heavens**, the ancient heavens; behold, he sends out his voice, his mighty voice.